 "For over 40 years LAF has provided people living in poverty in metropolitan Chicago with free professional legal services.
 LAF makes equal justice a reality, impacting the lives of over 40,000 of the most vulnerable members of our community."

-Chicago Bar Association - Volunteer Opportunities for Paralegals
+Volunteer Opportunities for Paralegals

-The Chicago Bar Association has put together a pro bono opportunities guide that can assist you in finding additional opportunites to serve your community.
-To make the best use of the guide, once you open it up click CNTL-F on your keyboard to start a search.
+The Chicago Bar Association has put together a pro bono opportunities guide that can assist you in finding additional opportunities to serve your community.
+To make the best use of the guide, once you open it up click CTRL-F on your keyboard to start a search.
 Type in the words "paralegal" or "non-lawyer" and you will be taken to many listings in various practice areas that are looking for volunteers.
 Keep in mind that many of these organizations require some in-advance training on their processes and some also require a specific time commitment (for example, one Saturday a month for six months).

 Good luck and keep us posted on the opportunities that you are finding most rewarding.